chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/how-to-connect-kubernetes-clusters.md

 ### How to connect a private cluster using Enforce Agent

-If your cluster API endpoint isn’t public, or the issuer discovery endpoints require authentication, you can still use the Enforce agent to connect your Kubernetes cluster.
+If your cluster API endpoint isn’t public, or the issuer discovery endpoints require authentication, you can still use the Chainguard Enforce Agent to connect your Kubernetes cluster.
 In this case your cluster is considered private and to connect you would run the following command.